Puzzookie/PrivacyPolicy/README.md

 Last updated: March 4, 2022

-Puzzookie ("We") operates Word Search Generator and Word Search Generator (w/Ads) on the Google Play Store.
+Puzzookie ("us", "we", "our") operates Word Search Generator and Word Search Generator (w/Ads) on the Google Play Store.

 This page informs you of our policies regarding the collection, use and disclosure of Personal Information when you use our Service.